savob/savobajic.ca/content/projects/personal/battery.md

 Learned some new techniques and successfully replaced the cells in two of the battery packs with new ones.

-If you want to try giving one of them a spin, head over to their cafe, "[VR & Co.](https://en.vrandcompany.com/)".
+~~If you want to try giving one of them a spin, head over to their cafe, "VR & Co.".~~ *Unfortunately they have closed down as of fall 2022.*

 ## Takeaways